Anandamide for cannabis – can cannabis replace this cannabinoid?

 Now that scientists can detect anandamide through plasma tests, instead of invasive brain procedures, there are opportunities for further study — and perhaps a treatment.
 The same study that found the link between endocannabinoid deficiency and autism also hints that non-invasive procedures may one day be able to carry extra anandamide to the brain through plasma.
 Although, that’s likely a long way off.

 What’s not far in the future is the onslaught of research that these new discoveries should bolster.
-With sky-high numbers of diagnoses and a society brimming with fear of the unknown, the market value of an effective treatment or cure for autism is through the roof.
+With sky-high numbers of diagnoses, the value of an effective treatment or cure for autism is through the roof.
 That’s enough to get Big Pharma on board, even if it means dealing with the cannabis industry.

 But the better news is that there is real, honest potential to help millions of people across the globe.
 Today, scientists are one step closer to understanding autism spectrum disorder, thanks to research in endocannabinoid deficiency.
 That makes it a good day.